DeXP/dexp.github.io/_posts/articles/2013-12-18-eink-android.md

 ![Nook Simple Touch]({{ site.urlimg }}other/eink/nook-photo.jpg "Nook Simple Touch"){: .center }

 But I can not give up computer hardware in general, addiction requires a new dose!
 Devices with an E-ink screen can help - the eyes do not hurt.
 I've been using Nook Simple Touch for a year now.
 It is immediately installed Android 2.1 with a bunch of self-written programs from Barnes & Noble.
 It's an old, but full-featured and full android after getting root.
 As an example, Nook will be used later, but by analogy, you can do similar actions on any other book with Android.
-So, what can you do efficiently on the reader, which applications were most useful?
+So, what can you do efficiently on the reader, which applications were the most useful?

 Here is a video on the capabilities of E-ink screen.
 I wanted the same myself immediately after watching.